aergoio/web-ide/README.md

 * Wait for transaction receipt and get the returned contract address
 * If the contract has deploy arguments, display a dialog to get them
+* Detect whether Aergo Connect is installed and display link for installation
+* Syntax highlight for aergo keywords